mtareq2051/Android_sensorDetector/README.md

 1. Detect and list all available sensors on the device.
 2. Let the user pick a sensor from a dropdown menu.
-3. Display sensor information like name, vendor, type, maximum range, resolution, and power usage.
+3. Display sensor information like name, vendor, type, and values.
 4. Show live readings from the selected sensor, including timestamp and accuracy.

-This is a straightforward project for beginners who want to learn **how Android handles hardware sensors**, **how to use Spinners and TextViews**, and **how to handle event-driven updates**.

----

 ## Setting Up the Project